mathriddle/ColabTurtlePlus/README.md

 * `lly` : y-coordinate of lower left corner of canvas
 * `urx` : x-coordinate of upper right corner of canvas
 * `ury` : y-coordinate of upper right corner of canvas

+`resetwindow()` -> Resets the axes min/max values and the mode to None.
+This should be executed if using world coordinates in a situation where the aspect ratio of the graphing window is intended to be different than the aspect ratio of the axes, and you want to rerun a cell in Colab containing initializeTurtle.

 `showborder(color)` -> Show a border around the graphics window.
 Default (no parameters) is gray.
 A color can be specified in a similar way as with `pencolor`.